Revealed and Concealed Repression: Theory and Measurement

 The public then decides whether to protest against the regime.
-The protest succeeds if and only if some activists have organized but the regime has not conceded to their demands.
-If the public's protest succeeds, the activists' demands are implemented, and the regime pays a cost.
-Importantly, the public does not know whether there is a window of opportunity and activists have made an organized challenge nor whether they seek beneficial or harmful policies (i.e., whether activists are good or bad) when making its protest choice \autocite{shadmehr_international_2022, shadmehr_collective_2011}.
-When the public observes concessions, it knows that protest will be futile because the activists are satisfied or co-opted, and hence the public does not protest.
-When the public observes repression, it knows that its protest will succeed if it is undertaken, but it must assess whether it would want to side with potentially bad activists against the regime.
-By contrast, when the public does not observe either concession or repression, it remains uncertain whether there is a window of opportunity and the activists organized or the regime repressed organized activists and concealed that repression.
+A protest succeeds if and only if activists have organized and the regime has not conceded to their demands.
+If protest succeeds, the activists’ demands are implemented and the regime incurs a cost.
+Importantly, the public is uncertain both about whether activists have organized and about whether their success would be beneficial or harmful \autocite{shadmehr_international_2022, shadmehr_collective_2011}.
+When the public observes concessions, it infers that protest would be futile, either because activists are satisfied or because they have been co-opted, and therefore does not protest.
+When the public observes repression, it knows that protest would succeed if undertaken, but must decide whether to side with potentially harmful activists against the regime.
+By contrast, when the public observes neither concession nor repression, it remains uncertain whether activists organized, or whether the regime repressed organized activists and concealed that repression.